About the Journalism Library

 Course reserve materials for Journalism courses are available at the Journalism Library.
-The most recent five years of broadcast Master's Projects are housed in the Journalism Library, with tapes, CDs and DVDs available from Reserves.
+The most recent five years of Master's Projects are housed in the Journalism Library with DVDs available to check out.
 An author-title index to the projects is available on the library's Web site.
 Master's projects beyond the most recent five years are housed in Lehman Library.

 The magazine and journal collection encompasses important weekly, monthly, and quarterly magazines covering general news, the publishing world, the humanities, and the worlds of science and business.
 The newspaper collection represents the New York metropolitan area, as well as selected U.S. cities outside of New York.
 Daily newspapers are kept for two weeks.
 Other periodicals are available on a current issue-only basis, with back issues available at other Columbia libraries.

 Other Campus Libraries

 Lehman Library houses a research-level collection of books on journalism, mass communications and media studies, retains back issues of journalism periodicals, and receives current issues of selected journalism and media-related periodicals which are of inter-disciplinary value.